theseanything/civilservicelgbt.github.io/_posts/2019-01-27-social-events-for-2019.md

 excerpt: "We've updated our event listings for 2019; check them out."
 ---

-> **Update**: We've just added monthly events in Manchester.
+> **Update**: We've just added monthly events in Manchester, and upcoming events in Cardiff.
 You can find the details below.

 It's 2019, and we've got *a lot* of events planned for this year already.
 We've updated out [event listings](/events) page with provisional dates already; here's a quick run down.